-The building will attract the best students to Pembroke from national and global competition and give them the best possible environment in which to prosper.
+The new development will attract the best students to Pembroke from national and global competition and give them the best possible environment in which to prosper.

-From the summer of 2018, the College will take possession of several buildings opposite the medieval site: Kenmare House, 1 Mill Lane and Stuart House.
+The College has already taken possession of several buildings opposite the medieval site, and more will be acquired over the coming year.
 These listed buildings will be refurbished and reconstituted to provide increased study space, teaching rooms, gallery space and social centres.
-By 2021/22, the Ray and Dagmar Dolby Court will be ready for occupation and so the enhanced College site will be ready for hundreds more years to come.
+By the end of 2023, the Ray and Dagmar Dolby Court will be ready for occupation and so the enhanced College site will be ready for hundreds more years to come.

 “My family and I are excited about this new development which will be so important for the future generations of scholars.”